-Nitroglycerin (Rectiv), used topically to increase blood flow to the fissure, accelerate healing and relax the anal sphincter.
+Nitroglycerin (Rectiv) is used topically to increase blood flow to the fissure, accelerate healing, and relax the anal sphincter.
 Nitroglycerin is generally considered the drug of choice when other conservative measures fail.
 Side effects can include severe headaches.

-Topical pain relief creams such as lidocaine hydrochloride (xylocaine) can be helpful in relieving pain.
+Topical pain relief creams such as lidocaine hydrochloride (xylocaine) can help relieve pain.

-Hypertension medicines such as nifedipine Procardia or Cardizem can help to relax the anal sphincter.
+Hypertension medicines such as nifedipine, Procardia, or Cardizem can help relax the anal sphincter.

 Studies have shown that for a chronic fissure, surgery is far more effective than any treatment.
 However, surgery has a small risk of inducing urinary incontinence.

 Listed below are some of the options for treatment for anal fissure

 Medicines for anal fissures are one of the treatments for anal fissures that help reduce anal sphincter tone, which, in turn, increases endodermal blood flow.

 Medicines for anal fissures include topical nitrates, calcium channel blockers, and botulinum toxin A injections and are considered first-line therapy.
 Other medicines for anal fissures include: